 A recent survey conducted by PwC found that 73% of SMBs do not have a dedicated cybersecurity team.

 The “It will not happen to us” mindset

 Cybercriminals do not discriminate.
 Data is data.
 Where there is low hanging fruit, hackers only need to exploit ONE vulnerability which could lead to large-scale cyber attacks.

 Cyber security is as much about people and culture as it is about technology.
-The biggest vulnerabilities will always be human error and poor cultural awareness.
+The biggest vulnerabilities will always be and poor cultural awareness.
 Security training within SMBs tends to be IT-centric with little focus on instilling the right mindsets and behaviours to identify (for example) phishing attacks.
 57% of global SMBs fell victim to Phishing attacks in 2020.
 These attacks are increasing not just in frequency, but in quality as well, becoming more difficult to identify before it's too late.

 While there is no silver bullet solution for preventing cyber attacks, there are a number of ways SMBs can improve cyber preparedness and resilience: